One tool, all enterprises

 Agrecalc has been used since 2016 to deliver carbon audits under various government schemes in Scotland and Northern Ireland.
 In addition to continuous support of these schemes, our farm carbon footprint calculator is recognised as the preferred carbon calculator in emerging government programmes such as Preparing for Sustainable Farming (PSF) in Scotland.

-You can use the features of the software to help with:
+You can use the features of the software to:

-Read our case study from the Highlands, where a beef farmers has used Agrecalc to set him up on a path of reaching carbon neutral beef.
+Read our case study from the Highlands, where a beef farmer has used Agrecalc to set him up on a path of reaching carbon neutral beef.

 Agrecalc broadly aligns to IPCC (2019) and PAS 2050:11 supply chain standards throughout, with imminent plans for the farm carbon footprint calculator to have appropriate ISO certifications.

-You can use the features of the farm carbon footprint calculator to help with:
+You can use the features of the farm carbon footprint calculator to:

-• Flock management and livestock optimisation: track essential flock data, such as breed types, age profiles, and reproduction rates.
+• Manage flock optimise livestock production: track essential flock data, such as breed types, age profiles, and reproduction rates.

-• Grazing management and forage planning: balance between the flock’s nutritional requirements and sustainable land management.
+• Manage grazing and plan for forage: balance between the flock’s nutritional requirements and sustainable land management.

-• Environmental impact assessment: identify areas for improvement and implement mitigation measures.
+• Assess environmental impact: identify areas for improvement and implement mitigation measures.

-• Financial analysis and cost optimisation: explore cost-saving opportunities, and maximise return on investment.
+• Explore cost-saving opportunities, and maximise return on investment.

-• Scenario testing and risk management: model different situations without running costly experiments in the flock itself.
+• Manage risk with scenario testing: model different situations without running costly experiments in the flock itself.

-In Somerset, a family farm with beef and sheep has used Agrecalc to enable scoop for improvement across the whole business.
+In Somerset, a family farm with beef and sheep has used Agrecalc to enable scope for improvement across the whole business.

 Using the farm carbon footprint calculator with your dairy enterprise